 This movement will help strengthen the front of your body and engage your shoulders, upper back, and arms.

 Start in a high plank position and carefully drop both knees to the floor.
-Lift feet off the ground (optionally, cross ankles).
-Keeping elbows pulled tight to body, engage core and bend elbows to lower chest to ground.
+Lift feet off the ground.
+If you’d like, cross your ankles.
+Keeping elbows pulled tight to body, engage core and you’re your elbows to lower chest to ground.
 Extend arms to return to starting position.

-Start in a high plank position and, with core tight, bend elbows to lower chest to floor.
+Start in a high plank position.
+With core tight, bend your elbows to lower chest to the floor.
 Straighten arms to return to starting position.
 Get more details on how to do the perfect push-up here.

-Put your back into it.
-That's the idea with this movement that will build strength in upper and middle back, plus shoulders and triceps.
+This movement will build strength in your upper and middle back, plus shoulders and triceps.

 Stand with feet together and a dumbbell in each hand.
 Send hips back and bend knees slightly, hinging forward from the hip.
-Do a row with both arms simultaneously, focusing on squeezing shoulder blades together and using back to lift weights.
+Do a row with both arms simultaneously.
+Focus on squeezing the shoulder blades together and using your back to lift weights.

 If you read this and thought: What about plyometrics?
-What about my abs/butt/biceps?
 We hear you — and we didn’t forget.